Effects of war: Destruction of infrastructure

+As of 2023/2024, we have seen the impacts of the destruction of infrastructure in areas such as Gaza where buildings such as UN offices, schools, hospitals, bakeries, roadways have been destroyed.
+All of which resulting in mass starvation of Gazans, increase in disease, reduction in education and ultimately the forced displacement of Palestinians.

 Labor force

 The labor force of the economy also changes with the effects of war.
 The labor force is affected in a multitude of ways most often due to the drastic loss of life, change in population, the labor force size shrinking due to the movement of refugees and displacement and the destruction of infrastructure which in turn allows for a deterioration of productivity.

 When men head off to war, women take over the jobs they left behind.
 This causes an economic shift in certain countries because after the war these women usually want to keep their jobs.
 The shortage of labor force during the Iran–Iraq War enabled women to enter fields of employment that had previously been closed to them and absorbed them into a large number of much-needed jobs.
 In Women and Work in Iran, Povey points, "The Iran–Iraq war reduced the supply of male labor is one factor.
 The war increased the number of women seeking work or resisting exclusion.
 Many women even occupied important positions for the first time".
 This can also be seen in the Second Liberian Civil War, and in the Rwandan genocide.
 Women in both conflicts took over their husbands' jobs due to the effects of the war, and received more economic equality as a result.